simoneroncallo/linux/README.md

 # Linux
-Minimal configuration for Debian and Fedora.
+Minimal configuration and scripts for Debian and Fedora.